 - 2 tbsp baking cocoa powder, optional

 - 2 tbsp olive oil, for greasing the pan

 - ½ cup brown sugar, loosely packed

 - Slice the mandarin oranges into nice slices - see note above for a trick to make sure they stay together (save a few peels for the zest)

-- Meanwhile, in a small sauce pan, melt 1/2 cup (one stick) of butter and once it’s melted, add brown sugar – wait until the sauce starts actively bubbling and take off the heat
+- Meanwhile, in a small sauce pan, melt butter and add brown sugar - wait until the sauce starts actively bubbling and take off the heat

 - Pop in the oven for 40 minutes and once it's done, remove from oven and set aside for 10 minutes

-- When making the caramel sauce, there’s no need to stir it – it’ll just stick to your spatula.
+- No need to stir the caramel sauce - it'll just stick to your spatula.
 If you just let it simmer until the sauce starts bubbling, you should be good to go!

 - You can substitute the milk with almond or pecan milk for a nuttier flavor that goes well with citrus